HUMBO: Bridging Response Generation and Facial Expression Synthesis: HUMBO

 On the other hand, Radboud Faces Database (RaFD) \cite{langner2010presentation} has 8 binary labels for facial expressions, namely sad, neutral, angry, contemptuous, disgusted, surprised, fearful and happy.
 In total, the set contains 67 models: 20 Caucasian male adults, 19 Caucasian female adults, 4 Caucasian male children, 6 Caucasian female children, and 18 Moroccan male adults.
 All models in the dataset show the above eight facial expressions with three gaze directions, photographed simultaneously from five different camera angles.
 The photos were taken in a highly controlled environment.
 All displayed facial expressions were based on prototypes from Facial Action Coding System (FACS) \cite{ekman1976measuring}.
 FACS was developed for describing facial expressions in terms of the so-called Action Units (AUs), which are anatomically related to the contractions of specific facial muscles.
-We select frontal images, crop the head regions, and use OpenFace 2.1.0 \cite{baltrusaitis2018openface} to recognize Action Units from the images.
+We select frontal images, crop the head regions, and use OpenFace 2.2.0 \cite{baltrusaitis2018openface} to recognize Action Units from the images.
+The images in RaFD are high-quality and suitable for facial expression generation where each model was asked to make different facial expressions in a clean white background.
+However, RaFD only has 535 images in total, hence we further utilize CelebA \cite{liu2015faceattributes} in training.

-Note that either the facial expression dataset or the dialogue with emotion label dataset could be chosen or collected at will.